Ferries from

 Ferries from Sweden to Estonia are available with 2 operators.
 There are 2 ferry routes.
 Ferries from Stockholm to Tallinn and Kapellskar to Paldiski are popular ferry trips from Sweden to Estonia.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Sweden to Estonia sail approximately 14 times per week and are provided by Tallink Silja Line & Viking Line.
+Ferries from Sweden to Estonia sail approximately 13 times per week with Tallink Silja Line & Viking Line.

-Sweden to Estonia ferry time ranges between 8 hours and 66 hours depending on the ferry route, operator, and ship.
+The ferry crossing from Sweden to Estonia takes between 9 hours 30 minutes and 20 hours 15 minutes, depending on the route, operator and ship.

-The fastest ferry from Sweden to Estonia is in 8 hours on the Kapellskar to Paldiski ferry with Tallink Silja Line.
+The fastest ferry from Sweden to Estonia takes 9 hours 30 minutes on the Kapellskar to Paldiski ferry with Tallink Silja Line.

-Yes, you can travel on a car ferry from Sweden to Estonia with Tallink Silja Line & Viking Line.
+Yes, you can take your car on the ferry from Sweden to Estonia with Tallink Silja Line & Viking Line.

-The distance between Sweden and Estonia is 347 miles (559km) and 302 nautical miles.
+The distance between Sweden and Estonia is approximately 348 miles, 560km or 302 nautical miles.

-The Stockholm to Tallinn ferry ferry sails approximately 5 times weekly with a crossing time of 16 hours 15 minutes.
+The Stockholm to Tallinn ferry sails approximately 5 times per week, with a crossing time of 16 hours 30 minutes.

-Kapellskar to Paldiski ferry ferries sail about 10 times weekly with a sailing time of 10 hours.
+Kapellskar to Paldiski ferry ferries sail approximately 7 times per week, with a sailing time of 10 hours.

-Book and compare Sweden Estonia ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Sweden to Estonia ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.